About

 Lyn and Mike

 2014 also saw the beginning of film screenings in Milang and Clayton Bay.
 The SFFS was successful in securing funding, from Country Arts SA, to purchase projection equipment which was used to present the program to residents in these two outlying towns.
-The groups in Milang and Clayton Bay are much smaller than the Goolwa group but they enjoy the same films (and film introductions) without having to travel to Goolwa.
-For the first two years, Mike travelled to Milang and Clayton Bay with the projection equipment and set up the screenings with the help of John Bradford and Neil Johnson in Milang, and Suzy Rex and Peter Bullock in Clayton Bay.
+The groups in Milang and Clayton Bay were much smaller than the Goolwa group but they enjoyed the same films (and film introductions) without having to travel to Goolwa.
+For the first two years, Mike travelled to Milang and Clayton Bay with the projection equipment and set up the screenings with the help of John Bradford and Neil Johnson in Milang (first at the Milang 'MOSHCC' and then at the Milang Institute), and Suzy Rex and Peter Bullock in Clayton Bay (at what was then known as 'Sails' and later at the Clayton Bay Community Hall).
 In 2016, the Milang and Clayton Bay groups took over from Mike and set up the screenings themselves.
-In June 2017 it was decided to cease screenings in Clayton Bay due to diminishing member numbers.
+In June 2017 Suzy Rex and Peter Bullock were no longer able to set up the screenings in Clayton Bay and, as no-one was prepared to replace them, it was decided to cease screenings in Clayton Bay.

-The Milang group continues to screen films on the first Friday of each month and has about 25 members.
+The Milang group continued to screen films on the first Friday of each month to about 25 members.

 Clayton Bay screening 2014

-In 2019 we introduced 'The Quiz'.
-After each screening, members are invited to walk across the road to the Goolwa Hotel where refreshments can be purchased and quizmaster, Steve Grieve, challenges them with questions about the film they just watched.
+In 2019 we introduced 'The Quiz' to our Goolwa members.
+After each screening, Goolwa members are invited to walk across the road to the Goolwa Hotel where refreshments can be purchased and quizmaster, Steve Grieve, challenges them with questions about the film they just watched.

 And then COVID happened.
 We ceased screening films in March 2020, due to COVID-19 restrictions.
 We recommenced screenings in February 2021, both in Milang and Goolwa, albeit still under COVID restrictions.

-In 2022 we began screenings in Victor Harbor, at Victa Cinemas and half-way through 2023 we began screenings in Yankalilla at Club Fleurieu.
+In 2022 we began screenings in Victor Harbor, at Victa Cinemas, hosted by Anita and Andrew Leak with assistance from Lorraine Cocks.
+Half-way through 2023 we began screenings in Yankalilla at Club Fleurieu.
+Caroline and Peter Cleland host the screenings in Yankalilla with Jeff Price handling the technical side.

-John Bradford and Neil Johnson have been running the screenings in Milang for 8 years and, at the end of 2023, decided to call it a day.
-As no-one volunteered to replace them, the screenings in Milang will not continue in 2024.
-There is some interest in reviving the Milang screenings so watch this space!
-In 2024 we will be screening in Goolwa, Victor Harbor, and Yankalilla.
+John Bradford and Neil Johnson had run the screenings in Milang for 8 years and, at the end of 2023, decided to call it a day.
+As no-one volunteered to replace them, the screenings in Milang ceased at the end of 2023.
+In 2024 we screened films in Goolwa, Victor Harbor, and Yankalilla.

 The SFFS is a well established community group.
 It's primary objectives; promoting film as an art form and encouraging social interaction between it's members, continues to guide the development of the group.